Renaud8469/hypermedia-format-comparison/Comments.md

 ### Cons

 - Large, hard-to-read file if all features are used

+## OData

+### Pros

+### Cons

+- Lots of information in the OData specification, but not that much in the returned document.